OmdenaAI/marseille-chapter-stop-online-violence-nlp/reports/README.md

 ## Exploratory Data Analysis (EDA)

+According to Wikipedia [8], exploratory data analysis (EDA) is an approach of analyzing data sets to summarize their main characteristics, often using statistical graphics and other data visualization methods.

+One of our collaborators,

 Chukwudi Okereafor provided the following word cloud for our datasets:

 ![The word clud for our datasets](word_cloud.JPG)